Xp Lee

-Xiongpao "Xp" Lee (/en/) is an American politician serving since 2025 in the Minnesota House of Representatives.
+Xiongpao "Xp" Lee (/en/; born December 1978) is an American politician serving since 2025 in the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Lee has represented District 34B since winning a special election after the assassination of Melissa Hortman.
 He was previously a city council member in Brooklyn Park.

 Early life and career

-Lee was born in a refugee camp in Nong Khai, Thailand, after his Hmong family was displaced from Laos during the Vietnam War.
+Lee was born in a refugee camp in Nong Khai, Thailand, in December 1978 after his Hmong family was displaced from Laos during the Vietnam War.
 He spent part of his childhood in California before his family moved to South Carolina, where his father worked as a mechanic.
 He earned a bachelor's degree in graphic design from the University of South Carolina Upstate.

 Lee moved to Minnesota after graduating from college, becoming involved in the nonprofit community and volunteering at the Center for Hmong Arts and Talent.
 He founded the Hmong American Census Network to work on outreach efforts in the Hmong-American community for the 2020 United States census.
-He then worked at the Minnesota Department of Health as a community coordinator during the COVID-19 pandemic and as a policy and special programs manager for the Minnesota Council on Foundations.
+He then worked at the Minnesota Department of Health as a community coordinator during the COVID-19 pandemic, and as a policy and special programs manager for the Minnesota Council on Foundations.

 Political career

 Brooklyn Park City Council

 In 2022, Lee ran for a special election to the Brooklyn Park City Council to serve the remainder of Lisa Jacobson's term after she was elected mayor.
 At the time, he served as a member of the city's planning commission.
 He placed first with 45.5% of the vote, defeating LaDawn Severin, Benjamin Osemenam, and Abraham Bah.
 His election marked the first time the city's councilmembers were majority nonwhite.

-Lee did not run for reelection to Brooklyn Park City Council in 2024 and was succeeded by Amanda Cheng Xiong.
+Lee did not run for reelection to Brooklyn Park City Council in 2024, and was succeeded by Amanda Cheng Xiong.

 Minnesota House of Representatives

 Lee won the 2025 special election in District 34B of the Minnesota House of Representatives, taking 60.9% of the vote over Republican nominee Ruth Bittner.
 The seat became vacant upon the June 14, 2025, assassination of incumbent representative Melissa Hortman.
 Lee received the DFL's endorsement and won the primary election on August 12.

-He named healthcare, education, and infrastructure among his top priorities and supports a planned biotechnology district in Brooklyn Park, the conversion of Minnesota State Highway 252 to a freeway, and the planned extension of Metro Transit’s light rail Blue Line.
+Lee named healthcare, education, and infrastructure among his top priorities, and supports a planned biotechnology district in Brooklyn Park, the conversion of Minnesota State Highway 252 to a freeway, and the planned extension of Metro Transit's light rail Blue Line.